-- Insulate all pipes going into and out of your hot water unit with foam tubing, known as lagging, to prevent heat loss, especially the two metres closest to your water heater. - Check that the thermostat is no higher than 50°C. - To check whether you have an efficient showerhead, put a standard (9 litre) bucket in the shower, turn all other taps in the house and garden off, turn the cold tap in the shower on full, and time how long it takes for the bucket to fill.
+- Insulate all pipes going into and out of your hot water unit with foam tubing, known as lagging, to prevent heat loss, especially the two metres closest to your water heater. - The hot water storage tank thermostat should be set at 60 degrees by an electrician.
+Running costs will be higher if the temperature is set any higher.
+(To prevent the growth of Legionella bacteria in the tank, the thermostat should never be set lower than 60 degrees). - To check whether you have an efficient showerhead, put a standard (9 litre) bucket in the shower, turn all other taps in the house and garden off, turn the cold tap in the shower on full, and time how long it takes for the bucket to fill.
 If the bucket takes less than 1 minute to fill, your showerhead is not efficient.